English Evaluation Test (EET)

 What is the EET?

-The EET is a diagnostic test of academic English given before each semester at the request of the Dean for Graduate Students.
-The English Language Studies Program administers the EET, which is designed for entering international graduate students whose primary language of instruction thoughout K-12 was not English.
-The exam identifies weaknesses in academic English that may interfere with course work, teaching and research at MIT.
+The EET is a diagnostic test of academic English given before each semester at the request of the Office of Graduate Education.
+The English Language Studies Program (ELS) administers the EET, which is designed for entering international graduate students from non-English language academic backgrounds.
+The exam identifies weaknesses in academic speaking and writing English that may interfere with course work, teaching and research at MIT.

 When is the EET offered?